Warhammer 40k Sisters of Battle army guide 2023

 Sister Superior Amalia Novena

-Amalia Novena is one of the few Adepta Sororitas who’ve been able to rise to the lofty position of leadership known as Sister Superior.
+Amalia Novena is one of the few Adepta Sororitas to rise to the post of Sister Superior.
 Hailing from the Order of the Martyred Lady, she is proficient in multiple styles of weaponry, and is a commander of near peerless aptitude.

 Junith Eruita